jkrukoff/optic/doc/optic.md

 </code></pre>
 <br />

 `Optics`: A list of optics to apply.
-Leftmost is applied first.<br />`Data`: The container to apply the optics to.
+Leftmost is applied first.<br />`Data`: The container to apply the optics to.<br />

+returns:
 On success, returns a tuple of ok and the modified container.
-  On failure, returns an error tuple.<br />
+On failure, returns an error tuple.

 Given a list of optics, modifies the values focused on by the final optic.